thumbliner/thumbliner/fine.md

 ### Mood
 - [ ] “The question I want to answer first is not whether we go back to Albuquerque or not, but rather in what frame of mind we should be when we decide to go back or not.”
-- [ ] “If you are an average student in everything and no intellectual pursuit gives you real delight, then I don’t know how to advise you.
-You will have to discuss it with someone else.
-It is a problem that I have not thought about very hard.”
+- [ ] “It soon became apparent that the testimony of higher management was a bit muddleheaded about why they weren’t told, why the system broke down, etc. They weren’t told because they didn’t want to hear any doubts or bad news.”
 - [ ] “You see you always envied me when I didn’t get all sorrowful and despondent about bad things—but on the other hand I don’t get the fun of leaping around for joy when things seem to be turning out good.
 Don’t get me wrong—I’m not sad, I’m just not wildly happy.”

 ---

 ### On Problem Solving
 - [ ] “Study hard what interests you the most in the most undisciplined, irreverent and original manner possible.”
+- [ ] “If you are an average student in everything and no intellectual pursuit gives you real delight, then I don’t know how to advise you.
+You will have to discuss it with someone else.
+It is a problem that I have not thought about very hard.”
 - [ ] “All you have to do is, from time to time—in spite of everything, just try to examine a problem in a novel way.
 You won’t “stifle the creative process” if you remember to think from time to time.
 Don’t you have time to think?”
 - [ ] “What is the best method to obtain the solution to a problem?
 The answer is, any way that works.
 So, what we want in arithmetic textbooks is not to teach a particular way of doing every problem, but, rather, to teach what the original problem is, and to leave a much greater freedom in obtaining the answer—but, of course, no freedom as to what the right answer should be.That is to say, there may be several ways of adding 17 and 15 (or, rather, of obtaining the solution to the sum of 17 and 15) but there is only one correct answer.”